 - Home equity loans – If you are wondering if you can access your home equity with bad credit, the answer is yes.
 A home equity loan lets you borrow money from your equity in a lump sum.
-Home equity loans have a fixed rate and loan terms of 10 to 20 years.
+Home equity loans are a fixed rate option with a loan term of 10 to 20 years.

 The credit score requirements for home equity loans are similar to those for HELOCs.
 If you have bad credit, some lenders may approve your application, but you’ll have to fulfill additional requirements.

 - Sale-leaseback programs – A great alternative for homeowners with bad credit is a sale-leaseback program.
 These programs let you access your home equity without filling out any loan applications, paying costly interest fees, or moving out of your home.
 All you have to do is sell your home and lease it back from the buyer.